 Plans are being developed for a permanent repair.

 On Feb.
 20, 2019, Pierce County found the junction between two pipes was leaking after a local resident reported possible erosion underneath the drainage pipe.

 Pierce County’s building official reviewed the site Feb.
 21 to evaluate the safety of the occupied buildings nearest the slope.
 No life safety concerns are present.

 Crews plugged the inlet and rerouted the stormwater run-off through an interim bypass to a county-owned stormwater pond several hundred feet west of the site on Feb.
 22.

-Crews will begin installing a temporary bypass along 32nd Street Court Northwest the week of March 11.
+Crews installed a temporary bypass along 32nd Street Court Northwest in March and early April.

 The bypass will direct stormwater from the intersection of 9th Avenue Court Northwest and 32nd Street Court Northwest to the county-owned stormwater pond at the end of 13th Avenue Northwest.

 The temporary bypass will remain in place until a permanent repair can be made.